ataraxialinux/ataraxia/README.md

 ## For who?

-JanusLinux is made for people who likes CLI interface and for get Linux knowledge.
+JanusLinux is made for people who likes CLI interface and to get Linux knowledge.
 It allows call JanusLinux: distribution for beginners.

 ## What hardware I can run it?